The abundance and SYZ conjectures in families of hyperkahler manifolds: Introduction

 \subsection{Results}

 The main goal of this paper is to complete the study of the behaviour of semiampleness under deformation initiated by Matsushita.
-Recall that a line bundle $L$ is called {\em isotropic} if $q(c_1(L))=0$, where $q$ is the BBF quadratic form (Subsection \ref{_HK_Subsection_}).
+Recall that a line bundle $L$ is called {\em isotropic} if $q(c_1(L))=0$, where $q$ is the BBF quadratic form (Section~\ref{_HK_Subsection_}).
 We build the global moduli theory of complex structures of hyperk\"ahler type equipped with isotropic semiample line bundles.
-This leads to the positive answer to \ref{_SYZ_strong_} under the assumption that the pair $(M,L)$ admits at least one deformation $(M',L')$ with semiample $L'$.
-This is our \ref{thm_abundance}.
+This leads to the positive answer to~\Cref{_SYZ_strong_} under the assumption that the pair $(M,L)$ admits at least one deformation $(M',L')$ with semiample $L'$.
+This is our~\Cref{thm_abundance}.

-In order to prove this result we develop a moduli theory for the pairs $(M,L)$ where $M$ is a hyperk\"ahler manifold and $L$ a semiample line bundle of vanishing BBF square on $M$.
-Fixing a cohomology class $\ell \in H^2(M, \Z)$, we define a semiample Teichm\"uller space $\Teich_{\sa}(M,\ell)$ (see Section \ref{sec_Teich_sa}) as a subset of $\Teich(M,\ell)\subset \Teich(M)$, where $\Teich(M,\ell)$ is a divisor in the usual Teichm\"uller space where the class $\ell$ stays of Hodge type $(1,1)$.
+In order to prove this result, we develop a moduli theory for the pairs $(M,L)$ where $M$ is a hyperk\"ahler manifold and $L$ a semiample line bundle of vanishing BBF square on $M$.
+Fixing a cohomology class $\ell \in H^2(M, \Z)$, we define a semiample Teichm\"uller space $\Teich_{\sa}(M,\ell)$ parametrizing pairs $(M, L)$ where $L$ is semiample with $c_1(L) = \ell$.
+The space $\Teich_{\sa}(M,\ell)$ is defined as a subset of $\Teich(M,\ell)\subset \Teich(M)$, where $\Teich(M,\ell)$ is a divisor in the usual Teichm\"uller space where the class $\ell$ stays of Hodge type $(1,1)$; see Section~\ref{sec_Teich_sa} for details.
 We define the period domain for $\Teich_{\sa}(M,\ell)$ and study the fibres of the corresponding period map.
-Our main result is a version of the global Torelli theorem for $\Teich_{\sa}(M,\ell)$, \ref{thm_Torelli_sa}, claiming in particular that the period map is surjective when the semiample Teichm\"uller space is non-empty.
+Our main result is a version of the global Torelli theorem for $\Teich_{\sa}(M,\ell)$,~\Cref{thm_Torelli_sa}, claiming in particular that the period map is surjective when the semiample Teichm\"uller space is non-empty.

 Our results rely only on the openness of semiampleness proved by Matsushita in \cite{_Matsushita:families_} and do not use \cite{_Matsushita:divisors_}.
-In particular, we do not assume anything about the base of our Lagrangian fibrations, which makes our results independent of the well known open problems regarding the smoothness of the base.
+In particular, we do not assume anything about the base of our Lagrangian fibrations, which makes our results independent of the well-known open problems regarding the smoothness of the base.
 Our main tool is the construction of special families of Lagrangian fibrations called the degenerate twistor families.
 We rely on our previous result \cite{_SV:Herm_} claiming that all fibres of such families are hyperk\"ahler.
-This implies that the semiample Teichm\"uller space is covered by affine lines, which is a key step in our proof of \ref{thm_Torelli_sa}.
+This implies that the semiample Teichm\"uller space is covered by affine lines, which is a key step in our proof of~\Cref{thm_Torelli_sa}.